Results 1 - 6 from 6 for hokkaido prefectural government in 0.210 sec.

 Recognition for a People Who Faded as Japan Grew - Nations & States - Global Policy Forum

-Japan is an ethnically homogeneous nation.
-The recognition coming after decades of opposition by a government fearful of compensation claims seemed timed to an international conference of indigenous peoples that Japan ... to do this and that, Ms. Yamamichi, 61, said.
+Japan’s government, particularly since the conference also comes close to the Group of 8 summit meeting in Hokkaido next week.
+In Hokkaido, and particularly in towns like Nibutani ...
+Japanese to do this and that,” Ms. Yamamichi, 61, said.
 In a study by the Hokkaido prefectural government in 2006, just under 24,000 people identified themselves as Ainu.
-Most were of ...
+Most were of mixed ...

 globalpolicy.org